R2402 Institute for Genomic Biology

 Summary of Research Interests

 Our research combines mouse genetics, bioinformatics and genomic methods to explore cis- and trans-acting components of mammalian gene regulatory machinery.
 We are particularly interested in how components of the regulatory machinery have been conserved, or have changed in specific lineages, over evolutionary time.
-Working against a background of deep conservation, which can help define the fundamental mechanisms of development, the components that have undergone evolutionary change hold potential to explain biological differences between species, but also between different individuals in the same populations.

 I have long been interested in the mechanisms of genome evolution, and especially in the functional impact of genome rearrangements, gene duplication and gene loss on species-specific aspects of gene regulation during development and differentiation.
 My group’s current work is focused on: (1) Examining regulatory mechanisms that control fundamental, conserved processes of development and postnatal phenotypic plasticity; (2) Investigating the interplay of conserved and species-variant transcription factors (TFs) in shaping this plasticity; and (3) Probing long-range gene regulatory mechanisms in mammals, using mouse mutants and genomic approaches to understand how these mechanisms contribute to plasticity and disease.